Add data to a composite index

 You now have a chart that shows the number of the Total Asian population disaggregated by the index score quintile values.
 For all the census tracts belonging to each quintile, the population in the Total Asian field is summed up, and the result is shown in the chart.

-The Total Asian population living in the highest quintile group is just under 12,000.
+The Total Asian population living in the highest quintile group is just over 16,000.
 People living in census tracts in the fifth quintile are more likely to experience inadequate access to food based on the index.
 Overall, most of the Total Asian population is in the lowest quintile group for inadequate food access and, therefore, thriving.
 This group is shown in the first quintile of the chart.

 - Close any open charts.